 If your marriage has deteriorated pretty badly (only you can judge that) don’t give up.
 You still can turn an unhappy marriage into the great marriage you desire.
 But you will need more help than you can get by just reading one of our books.
 You will need our highly acclaimed online program.

-I am sure you have heard, but any time you apply marriage advice from The Marriage Foundation you will not go wrong.
+I’m sure you have heard, but any time you apply our marriage advice you will not go wrong.

 It is truly better to use any unhappiness in your marriage as a reason to address the underlying foundational structure of your marriage.
 After all, marriage is supposed to be very joy filled.
 You might as well learn how to do that.